![]() |

 - A group run by school staff under the guidance of the outside professional e.g. a social skills group

-- A group or individual work with outside professional
+- A group or individual work with outside professionals

 As a school we may suggest that your child needs some agreed individual support in school.
 We will tell you how the support will be used and what strategies will be put in place.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.